 But with the ladder of inference, his thinking may change.
 First, John needs to get his facts right about sub-editors.
 Though the sub-editors are busy, they might be a great company.
 Their tight deadlines might be keeping them away from the interaction.
 Besides, if John changes his assumptions, he can work together with the sub-editor.
 And they can become good friends adding positivity in the work culture.

-How to Use a Ladder of Inference Making a Better Decision?
+How to Use a Ladder of Inference in Making a Better Decisions?

 There are times when we hit a roadblock while concluding.
 We have selected data, thus making an incomplete interpretation.
 So, use these steps to make the right decision.